-Gener al St udies requirements

 ENG 315 Writing for the Professions (L) 3

 PHI 306 Applied Ethics (HU) or

 PHI 360 Business and Professional

 Ethics (HU) 3

 COM 100 Introduction to

 Human Communication (SB) or

 COM 230 Small Group Communication (SB) 3

 COM 259 Communication in Business

 and the Professions 3

-PHI 1 03 Principles of Sound Reasoning 3

-Select of те сог urse from the General
+Select one co urse from the General

-Studies curri culums.
+Studies curr iculums.

-Course es to l be approved by a business advisor,
+Courses to be approved by a business advisor,

-having subje ect matter in political science,
+having subj ject matter in political science,

-govern ment , or business and society.
+governmen it, or business and society.
 3

-Specifi ied G eneral Studies 18
+Specified G General Studies 15

-Total Majo or Requirements 61-62
+Total Maj or Requirements 58-59

-Comp. lete th is ASU Main course or transfer equivalent.
+\Complete this ASU Main course or transfer equivalent.